Blogs

 4. Enhances the economy

 Solar energy installation can benefit the economy in a number of ways.
-First, the installation of solar panel systems helps reduce the amount of fuel imported from other countries, which tips the trade balance in the favor of the local economy.
+First, the installation of solar panel systems helps reduce the amount of fuel imported from other countries, which tips the trade balance in favour of the local economy.

-Second, It reduces the high importation and logistical costs to get the fossil fuels into the country and store and transport them safely.
+Second, it reduces the high importation and logistical costs of importing and transporting fossil fuels into the country and storing and transporting them safely.

-Reducing the dependence on foreign countries gives citizens and governments much needed control for the means to generate power and effectively frees much needed capital to be used in more essential industries.
+Reducing the dependence on foreign countries gives citizens and governments much-needed control over the means to generate power.
+It effectively frees much-needed capital to be used in more essential industries.

 5. Technological advancement